tanvirraj/Tsnippetbox/note.md

   goroutine that executed the recoverPanic() middleware. if you are spinning up additional goroutines from within your web application and there is any chance of a panic, you must make sure that you recover any panics from within those too.

+- what happens in our application is that the LoadAndSave() middleware checks each incoming request for a session cookie.
+If a session cookie is present, it reads the session token and retrieves the corresponding session data from the database (while also checking that the session hasn’t expired).
+It then adds the session data to the request context so it can be used in your handlers.
+  Any changes that you make to the session data in your handlers are updated in the request context, and then the LoadAndSave() middleware updates the database with any changes to the session data before it returns.